Click to navigate

 Each cushion, detailing exotic flora and fauna from southern African life and well known brands, like Get Rich and Lucky Strike, is hand printed in black onto white cotton and then individually hand painted so no two cushions are alike.
 The cushions are backed with a mix of traditional African prints and come with a plump duck feather inner pad.

 Our one-of-a-kind, African cushions, are ideal for injecting some colour into a room or sprucing up a tired sofa or chair.
 Use them individually to create a focal point or mix and match them to create an eye-popping riot of colours and imagery.

 In Africa there is a saying “What you cannot carry on your head you can most probably live without.”

 Faith, Hope and Charity.

-We trade from a small shop in Swakopmund and the Namibian Craft Centre in Namibia, where Martha Uusiku is now the hands behind our products and the soul behind the Namibian business and from our home in Cape Town.
+Maid in Africa – started by Micha and Andrew Weir – is the mind behind the chips purses and bags.
+We trade from a small shop in Swakopmund and from the Namibian Craft Centre, where Martha Uusiku is now managing Maid in Africa.
+She is the hands behind our products and the soul behind this Namibian business.

 Love lost, gained

 Our work reflects the simple things that make Africa unique.
 Turning one man's trash into another man's treasure is nothing new.
 Indeed it is a truly African way to use free material and your imagination to create new values.